 Make uploaded files accessible.

 If you absolutely must post a PDF or other file, make it accessible.
-This can be as simple as using “Save As” to convert a Microsoft document to a PDF, instead of printing it to PDF.
-The National Center on Disability and Access to Education (NCDAE) offers “cheat sheets” for making accessible files from several different applications.
-View or download NCDAE cheat sheets from the organization’s website.
+Microsoft Office and Adobe Acrobat Pro offer accessibility checkers that identify accessibility problems in files.
+We encourage anyone who produces PDFs or other files for upload to A&S-hosted websites to seek training.
+The Technology Accessibility team, part of the Office of Information Technology, offers workshops and a wealth of online resources for faculty, staff, and students.
+The National Center on Disability and Access to Education (NCDAE) offers “cheat sheets” for making accessible files from several different applications; view or download NCDAE cheat sheets from the organization’s website.

 None of this will benefit mobile users, however, and studies show that more than half of Americans use mobile devices as their primary means of accessing the Internet.